-As a startup founder, developer or business owner there’s nothing more soul-crushing then releasing an app or SAAS product to receive feedback that it doesn’t work.
+As a startup founder, developer, or business owner there’s nothing more soul-crushing than releasing an app or SAAS product to receive feedback that it doesn’t work.

 *cue heavy breathing*